tahsmith/CarND-Path-Planning-Project/writeup.md

  * START: The initial state, at rest in lane 1.
 N.B. lanes have been labelled from zero.
 This state cannot re reentered once left.
- * SPEED_UP: Stay in the same lane but set the speed target higher.
- * SLOW_DOWN: Stay in the same lane but slow down.
+ * CAUTION: Travel at a "caution" speed, 75% of the speed limit.
  * CRUISE: Stay in the same lane at a speed safe for the lane.
  * CHANGE_LEFT: Change one lane left at a speed safe for the lane.
  * CHANGE_RIGHT: Change one lane right at a speed safe for the lane.

-The speed up state allows for a graceful start up.
-The slow down state allows for caution in the case that there are no other good options available.
+The "caution" state allows for gracefully failure in the case that there are no other good options available.
 The system typically spends most of the time in the cruise state.

 ## Choosing the next state